Definition of Great Britain and the EU

 Duty Deferment Account: Traders who import goods regularly may benefit from having a duty deferment account (DDA).
 This enables customs charges including customs duty, excise duty, and import VAT to be paid once a month through Direct Debit instead of being paid on individual consignments.

-VAT on imported goods: VAT registered traders will be able to account for import VAT on their VAT return by using postponed VAT accounting from 1 January 2021.
-Unless they are eligible to defer their supplementary declarations, they will not be compelled to use postponed VAT accounting.
+VAT on imported goods: VAT registered traders are able to account for import VAT on their VAT return by using postponed VAT accounting from 1 January 2021.
+Unless they are eligible to defer their supplementary declarations, they are not compelled to use postponed VAT accounting.

 Commercial arrangements: Individual commercial contracts and arrangements may alter the default legal responsibilities and requirements.
 Contractual obligations for international commercial transactions are outlined in the Incoterms rules, which are administered by the International Chamber of Commerce.

-Products of animal origin: From April 2021, all products of animal origin (POAO) and all regulated plants and plant products will require pre-notification of import and the relevant health documentation will need to be submitted.
-Physical checks will continue to be conducted at the point of destination until July 2021.
+Products of animal origin: From Octoberl 2021, all products of animal origin (POAO) and all regulated plants and plant products will require pre-notification of import and the relevant health documentation will need to be submitted.
+Physical checks will continue to be conducted at the point of destination until January 2022.
 POAO products include meat, honey, milk and egg products.

 Useful feature articles